Jarinus/react-hooks/src/useInstance.md

 `useInstance` instantiates the given class exactly once when the hook is first called.
 Subsequent renders will keep the same instance.

+## SSR (Server-Side Rendering)

-Note that the class' constructor will be called on the server when using SSR.
-Any logic that depends on the client's environment, such as using `window` or `document`, should be moved to the optional `onMount` callback instead.
+When using SSR, the class' constructor will be called once on the server and once on the client.

+## Hot Reloading

+If your hot reloading system maintains component state across reloads, such as `react-hot-loader` or [Next.js](https://nextjs.org/docs/basic-features/fast-refresh), the instance will not reflect any changes to its class' code.

+This is due to `useInstance` using a `React.useRef` to save the instance.

 ## Usage